vuongducphuong/documentation/content/applications/websites/website/reporting/link_tracker.rst

 .. image:: link_tracker/link_tracker_fields.png
    :align: center
-   :alt: View of the link tracker fields for Odoo Website
+   :alt: View of the link tracker fields for Leansoft Website

 - **URL**: url of the page you want to track (e.g. the home page or a product's page).
 - **Campaign**: context of your link (e.g. a special promotion).